 Congenital Diaphragmatic Hernia

 Congenital diaphragmatic hernia (CDH) is a serious developmental defect of the diaphragm, which allows a baby’s abdominal organs to move through the diaphragm and locate higher in the chest cavity, obstructing the lungs from growing and functioning properly.
-Doctors and surgeons in our Congenital Diaphragmatic Hernia program specialize in the most severe cases of CDH, offering a lifeline to families who have received a difficult diagnosis.
+The medical director of our Congenital Diaphragmatic Hernia Program has decades of experience with CDH, offering hope to families who have received a difficult diagnosis.

 Schedule an appointment online or call 727-767-4170, or 800-456-4543, ext.
 4170, for more information.